 The front parking assistance system is active up to 10 km/h (6 mph).

-If the Parking Assistance System is deactivated because the car is moving too quickly - 11 km/h (7 mph) or above - the function is reactivated when the speed falls below 10 km/h (6 mph).
+The light in the button is illuminated in order to indicate that the system is activated.
+When the speed is below 10 km/h (6 mph) the system is reactivated.